AndersenLab/CeNDR/cendr/static/content/markdown/funding.md

 ## Donors ##

-We would like to thank our donors
+We would like to thank our donors!

 <div class="row">
     <div class="col-md-4">